yingjiexue/Rblogdown/content/en/2022-05-21-iets-test-study-note/index.markdown

 Question: people today can perform the everyday tasks such as shopping, banking or even business transactions, without meeting others face-to-face. what effects will this phenomenon have on individuals and society as a whole?

 The interactivity of the internet and the mobile phone enabled a multitude of people to purchase their desired items and pay a mobile phone bills without stepping out of offices and homes.
 And many others can register for tests and sign contracts online.
-The sweeping trend of going about everyday business in the virtual world has triggered a marked implication on individuals and society as whole.
+The sweeping trend of going about everyday business in the virtual world has triggered a marked decline in face-to-face contact. thus, it is essential that we identify a implication of this trend on individuals and society as whole.

 The impact of this phenomenon on individuals is profound.
 First, individuals' efficiency in business transaction and banking will be greatly enhanced.
 And those who dread shopping are spared the chore of browsing around in shops.
 Secondly, the increasingly sedentary lifestyle will engender a higher incidence of ailment.
 More overweight people means more patients suffering from cardiovascular diseases such as vein hardening, diabetes and hypertension.
 Thirdly, the absence of face-to-face contact may induce distrust between business partners.
 An inherent sense of disbelief is apt to ruin a telecommunicated negotiation when negotiators can only see videos of each other transmitted via the internet.